vs1rr/extinction_or_evolution/README.md

 # Domain Specificity Benchmark

-This anonymised repository accompanies our submission to ACL ARR 2025 (February) for the paper
-### Extinction or Evolution?
-An Evaluation Framework for Linguistic Nuance, Historical Variation, and Domain-Specificity in the age of LLMs
+This anonymised repository accompanies our submission to ACL ARR 2025 (February) for the paper : "Extinction or Evolution?
+An Evaluation Framework for Linguistic Nuance, Historical Variation, and Domain-Specificity in the age of LLMs"

 ## Table of Contents